Ormsby M. Mitchel

-Ormsby MacKnight (or McKnight) Mitchel (August 28, 1810, or possibly 1809, – October 31, 1862) was an American astronomer and major general in the American Civil War.
+Ormsby MacKnight (or McKnight) Mitchel (August 28, 1810, or possibly 1809, – October 31, 1862) was an American astronomer, polymath, and major general in the American Civil War.

-A polymath, he was an attorney, surveyor, professor, and publisher.
-He is particularly notable for publishing the first magazine in the United States devoted to astronomy.
-Known in the Union Army as "Old Stars", he is best known for ordering the raid that became famous as the Great Locomotive Chase during the American Civil War.
+He is known for publishing the first astronomy magazine in the United States.
+He is also known for ordering the raid that came into prominence as the Great Locomotive Chase during the American Civil War.